-The simplest solution to money problems is to earn a RELIABLE extra income on the side.
-It is the most effective way to get relief from constant financial stress.
+The simplest solution to money problems is to make money on the side and boost your take home pay.
+You can pay off your debt faster and get relief from constant financial stress.

 There’s no shortage of reasons why people are stressed about money these days.
 Unemployment, job insecurity, massive credit card debt, overwhelming student loans, costly health issues, retirement challenges and other financial problems can all cause emotional distress.

 You can start drowning in debt when your living expenses exceed your income and you can’t keep your head above water.
 Instead of spending less than you make, you begin to finance your expenses using some form of debt; for example, you end up using a credit card, a payday loan or a home equity line of credit to pay your bills.

 Trying to pay off your credit card debt, payday loan, home loan and/or student loan can be extremely difficult.
 Banks and other lenders make more money when you keep paying interest.
 So, they do not make it easy for borrowers to pay off their debt.

 Money Stress #2: Barely Surviving

 When you’re barely surviving financially, you can feel like you’re just treading water.

 Maybe you’re able to pay your bills, but you’re still living paycheck-to-paycheck.
 When you can’t seem to get ahead of your expenses and accumulate emergency savings or build wealth for the future, it can cause worry and financial stress.